Illinois has very few abortion access restrictions.

 In 2019, Illinois passed the Reproductive Health Act which gives each person a fundamental right to make individual decisions about their own reproductive health.
 This includes the fundamental right to use or refuse reproductive health care, including contraception (i.e. birth control), sterilization, abortion, birthing decisions, and maternity care.

-PPIL has a discounted self-pay price for patients who come with an ultrasound report and any other necessary testing from an outside facility, e.g. a Planned Parenthood affiliate in a state that has restricted abortion.
+PPIL has a discounted self-pay price for patients who come with a clinically acceptable ultrasound report and any other necessary testing from an outside facility, e.g. a Planned Parenthood affiliate in a state that has restricted abortion.

 Yes, PPIL has a team of patient navigators that can assist with financial, transportation, and other logistical barriers to accessing care.
 Patients will be asked about their needs and can be connected with navigators when scheduling an appointment.

 We also work closely with abortion funds throughout the Midwest region.
 More information on state-based funds can be found here: ppil.org/abfunds.

 Please see the sample visit summary.
 We have highlighted the items that are most important to PPIL to have clearly documented.
 If one of your patients comes to PPIL with this type of summary, we can avoid re-testing and give the discounted price.

 PPIL offers a range of sedation options from local to deep sedation depending on gestational age, patient preference, and CRNA or APN availability.
 The most frequently offered sedation options are local sedation, moderate (twilight) sedation, or Valium minimal sedation.

 Please tell the patients you refer to us and who want sedation to have a guest and to be NPO.